NASCAR: McDowell misses Charlotte practice with stomach woes - WHIZ News

 CONCORD, N.C.
-(AP) — Michael McDowell has been taken to a hospital with a stomach ailment and missed practice Friday at Charlotte Motor Speedway.
+(AP) — Michael McDowell missed the only Cup practice at Charlotte Motor Speedway Friday because he was taken to the hospital to be treated for a kidney stone.

 Austin Cindric practiced the No. 34 for Front Row Motorsports after McDowell left the track.
 McDowell was first seen by medical personnel at the track’s care center before going to the hospital.